Support for the implementation of the Paris Agreement

 Cooperation with various initiatives and networks also promotes the development of platforms for political and technical dialogue and the exchange of knowledge between countries.

-With this in mind, the project is developing suitable formats, organising conferences and workshops and providing analyses, knowledge products and successful case studies on transparency and the implementation of NDCs.
+With this in mind, the project is developing suitable formats, organising conferences and workshops and providing analyses, knowledge products and successful case studies on transparency, long-term strategies (LTS) and the implementation of NDCs.
 It is therefore making a significant contribution to international learning and to establishing links between the issues of climate change mitigation, biological diversity, disaster risk management and the Sustainable Development Goals (SDGs) worldwide.

 The project focuses on supporting the implementation of the Paris Agreement in two important areas: implementation of NDCs and transparency.
-In terms of NDC support, the project works with three initiatives: the NDC Partnership, the Low Emission Development Strategies Global Partnership (LEDS GP) and the NDC Support Cluster.
+In terms of NDC support, the project works with two initiatives: the NDC Partnership and the Low Emission Development Strategies Global Partnership (LEDS GP).
 It also engages in close cooperation with the NAP Global Network.

 With regards to the NDC Partnership, the project has supported so-called country engagement processes in over 40 developing countries.
 The resulting ‘Partnership Plans’ outline national objectives for NDC implementation and map out contributions of internationally funded projects.
 This highlights funding gaps and provides the means for enhanced donor coordination.
 In this process, the project liaises with projects financed through the International Climate Initiative projects, which have been included in the Partnership Plans of 16 countries.